-Because we didn’t know how to handle emotional pain, trauma, a sometimes chaotic world, etc. as a child, we were groomed to create a false persona.
-We split from our true “self” over time, tucking it deep into the psyche.
+Because we didn’t know how to handle emotional pain, trauma, a sometimes chaotic world, etc. as a child, we were groomed to create an ego or false persona.
+We split from our true “self” over time, tucking shadow parts into the shadow side.
 We don’t know the exact reasons why this occurs.
 Perhaps it’s just the way we were designed.

 As a result, we picked up traits like people pleasing, rescuing, faulty boundary setting, over-dependency, black and white thinking, controlling behaviors, jealousy, etc.